-A specific learning disorder with impairment in written expression (dysgraphia) often remains undiagnosed.
-It is a persistent difficulty with written expression, handwriting and/or spelling that may occur in isolation, but more often, occurs in conjunction with a specific learning disorder in reading (dyslexia).
+A specific learning disorder with impairment in written expression often remains undiagnosed.
+It is a persistent difficulty with written expression and/or spelling that may occur in isolation but, more often, occurs in conjunction with a specific learning disorder in reading (dyslexia).

 A specific learning disorder in written expression can be defined as:

 Students who have a specific learning disorder with impairment in written expression often have to work much harder and longer to produce written work to the same standard as an individual with typically developing writing skills.

-- Difficulties with spelling (e.g., may add, omit or substitute vowels or consonants).
+- Difficulties with spelling (e.g. may add, omit or substitute vowels or consonants).

-- Difficulties with written expression (e.g., makes multiple grammatical or punctuation errors within sentences; employs poor paragraph organisation; written expression of ideas lacks clarity).
+- Difficulties with written expression (e.g. makes multiple grammatical or punctuation errors within sentences; employs poor paragraph organisation; written expression of ideas lacks clarity).